maevadevs/Rust-Developer-Foundation/04.Ownership/readme.md

 - **A set of rules that governs how a Rust program manages memory**
   - All programs must manage memory while running
-  - Some languages use GC to clear memory during runtime (e.g Go, Python, C#, Java, ECMAScript)
+  - Some languages use GC or ARC to clear memory during runtime: Go, Python, C#, Java, ECMAScript, Swift
-  - Other languages must have their memory managed manually and explicitly (E.g. C, C++, Pascal, Fotran, Zig)
+  - Other languages must have their memory managed manually and explicitly: C, C++, Pascal, Fotran, Zig
 - Rust uses a different approach
   - **Memory is managed through a system of ownership**
   - **There are a set of rules that the compiler checks**
   - **If any of the rules are violated, the program will not compile**
-  - **None of the features of ownership will slow down the program while it is running**
+  - **None of the features of ownership will slow down the program during runtime**
 - Understanding *Ownership* gives a solid foundation for understanding the features that make Rust unique

 ### Stack and Heap